nafizjiwa/ReactQuestionAnswer/README.md

 4. How would you explain what the "dependecies array" is?
 - Second paramter to the useEffect function
 - A way for React to know whether it should re-run the effect function

+5. WHy should we use Hooks with function components?
+- Hooks add state to function components